Welcome to Open Repositories

 OR13: Charlottetown, Prince Edward Island July 8-12, 2013

-The 2013 International Conference on Open Repositories (OR13) will be held in Charlottetown, Prince Edward Island, Canada between Monday, July 8 and Friday, July 12.
+The 2013 International Conference on Open Repositories (OR13) was held in Charlottetown, Prince Edward Island, Canada on July 8-12, 2013.

 Visit the conference website to learn more.

-To get announcements about this event and other OR-related communications, you may join the OR announcements mailing list here: http://groups.google.com/group/open-repositories.
+To get announcements about this and future Open Repositories events, you may join the OR announcements mailing list here: http://groups.google.com/group/open-repositories.